Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Can 1B LLM Surpass 405B LLM?
 Rethinking Compute-Optimal Test-Time Scaling;** Runze Liu et al
 - **Revisiting the Test-Time Scaling of o1-like Models: Do they Truly Possess Test-Time Scaling Capabilities?;** Zhiyuan Zeng et al
 - **Scaling Test-Time Compute Without Verification or RL is Suboptimal;** Amrith Setlur et al
+- **LLMs Can Easily Learn to Reason from Demonstrations Structure, not content, is what matters!;** Dacheng Li et al